jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - The mean year the S&P returned 10-20%, followed by 0-20%.
 One year, 40-50%, three years +40-50%.
 [7 - image]
 - Enshittification: As Governments weakened their anti-competitive stances, companies have gained huge amounts of power, through buying competitors and becoming monopolies/oligopolies.
 Through this, companies have been able to control regulation, in turn stopping users from blocking the dark patterns used by companies to maintain their control and custom.
 Network effects (as many large tech companies benefit from) also make it harder for consumers to change companies/suppliers.
 Workers of these companies were originally bribed with huge salaries and perks to not complain, then were made disposable as the supply of skilled employees skyrocketed (due to the salaries and perks).
 [41]
 - Good banks: Nationwide, Tandem.
 Bad banks: Most of the others (including Chase, HSBC, Barclay’s, Santander…) [82]
+- How to avoid people using corporate vehicles for personal purposes i.e. tax evasion?
+Force them to be neon green.
+[150]

 ## Science and Technology